frankausberlin/notebook-collection/README.md

 </table><br>

 I use Pytorch as library.
 The self-made classes serves to improve understanding.
 These are limited to the basic functionality and are to be seen as excerpts from the library classes.

+## The math notebook

+It's under heavy freaky stimulating endless development status.
+I only added it up to play with git...